Take Control of Your Reflux

 - 88% of patients reported heartburn was eliminated after treatment with LINX

-- 99% of patients eliminated regurgitation after treatment of LINX
+- 99% of patients eliminated regurgitation after treatment with LINX

 Ganz, RA.
 Long-Term Outcomes of Patients Receiving a Magnetic Sphincter Augmentation Device for Gastroesophageal Reflux.
 Clinical Gastroenterology and Hepatology.
 May 2016.